arzoo14/PCP-books/docs/UAG/AboutUAGGuide.rst

 Chapter 8, :ref:`Customizing and Extending PCP Services`, describes the procedures necessary to ensure that the PCP configuration is customized in ways that maximize the coverage and quality of performance monitoring and management services.

-Chapter 9, :ref:`TimeSeriesQuerying`, describes the concepts of pmseries and laids off a path for Performance Co-Pilot (PCP) Grafana Plugin.
+Chapter 9, :ref:`TimeSeriesQuerying`, describes the concepts of pmseries and lays out the path to the Performance Co-Pilot (PCP) Grafana Plugin.

 Audience for This Guide
 ************************